 Petróleo Brasileiro (Petrobras)

-- Represented the Special Committee of the Board of Directors of discount airline GOL Linhas Aereas Inteligentes, in connection with investigations by Brazilian and US authorities of alleged bribe payments to senior Brazilian officials arising out of Brazil’s Lava Jato anti-bribery scandal.
+- Advised Brazil’s largest discount airline, in connection with investigations by Brazilian and US authorities of alleged bribe payments to senior Brazilian officials arising out of Brazil’s Lavo Jato anti-bribery scandal.

 Covington & Burling LLP